jacobadedoyin/Identity-Cloud-Security-Portfolio/iam-architecture-financial-data-access-control/README.md

 This project presents a practical Identity and Access Management (IAM) architecture designed to secure access to **sensitive financial data platforms** within a regulated environment.

-The design reflects real-world IAM challenges, including:
+The design reflects real-world IAM challenges including:

 - Managing internal and external identities
-- Securing access to data and analytics platforms
+- Securing access to financial and analytics platforms
-- Enforcing strong authentication and access controls
+- Enforcing strong authentication and access control
 - Supporting auditability and regulatory compliance

-The solution is built around **Microsoft Entra ID**, focusing on **identity lifecycle management, RBAC design, and access governance**.
+The solution is centred around **Microsoft Entra ID**, with a focus on **identity lifecycle management, RBAC design, and access governance**.

 ---